Penguin Books: King Penguin Books

 King Penguin Books was a series of pocket-sized monographs published by Penguin Books between 1939 and 1959.
 They were in imitation of the Insel-Bücherei series published in Germany by Insel Verlag from 1912 onwards, and were pioneer volumes for Penguins in that they were their first volumes with hard covers and their first with colour printing.

 The books originally combined a classic series of colour plates with an authoritative text.
-The first two volumes featured sixteen plates from John Gould's The Birds of Great Britain (1873) with historical introduction and commentary on each plate by Phyllis Barclay-Smith, and sixteen plates from Redouté's Roses (1817–24) with historical introduction and commentary by John Ramsbottom.
+The first two volumes featured sixteen plates from John Gould's The Birds of Great Britain (1873) with historical introduction and commentary on each plate by Phyllis Barclay-Smith, and sixteen plates from Pierre-Joseph Redouté's Roses (1817–24) with historical introduction and commentary by John Ramsbottom.
 The third volume began the alternative practice of colour plates from a variety of sources.

 Some of the volumes, such as Nikolaus Pevsner's Leaves of Southwell (1945) or Wilfrid Blunt's Tulipomania (1950) were pioneering works of scholarship.
 Others such as The Bayeux Tapestry by Eric Maclagan (1943), Ur : The First Phases by Leonard Woolley (1946) or Russian Icons (1947) by David Talbot Rice were distillations by experts of their own pioneering works.
 Some volumes by experts went into revised editions, such as A Book of English Clocks (1947 and 1950) by R. W. Symonds.

 Elizabeth Senior edited the series until 1941, after which Nikolaus Pevsner took over and remained editor until the end of the series.
 The series ran to 76 volumes.

 The King Penguin imprint was briefly revived in 1981 for a series of contemporary works, chiefly fiction.